Kilmar Abrego Garcia, free for now from jail, could be deported to Uganda. Here's what to know

 Abrego Garcia, 30, grew up in El Salvador and fled at 16 because a local gang extorted and terrorized his family, court records state.
 He traveled to Maryland, where his brother lives as a U.S. citizen, but was not authorized to stay.

-In March 2019, Abrego Garcia went to a Home Depot seeking work as a laborer when he and three other men were detained by local police, court records state.
+In March 2019, Abrego Garcia went to a Home Depot seeking work as a laborer when he was detained by local police, court records state.
 They were suspected of being in MS-13 based on tattoos and clothing.

 ‘Audacity to fight back’